The Turn of the Screw

 After a horrendous night with Flora, Mrs Grose prepares to remove her; she also informs the Governess that Miles has stolen the letter.

 The Governess confronts Miles.
 Quint – at first unseen, then visible – warns him to remain silent.
 She forces Miles to name who made him take the letter.
-He collapses in the Governess’s arms.
-Realising he is dead, she sings the strange song he once sang to her.
+Miles blurts out ‘Peter Quint, you devil!’, collapsing in the Governess’s arms.
+Realizing he is dead, she sings the strange song he once sang to her.